mimergel/SAP_Product_Copilot/README.md

 - Choosing the right product.
 - Assisting in ordering a product (final ordering is not implemented).
 - Providing details of a product.
-- Update an existing product (only the price in this demo).
+- Updating an existing product (only the price in this demo).
-- Enter a new product into the system.
+- Entering a new product into the system.

 Unlike traditional bots, where users are constrained to rigid, predefined pathways, this AI assistant provides the flexibility to interact in natural language.
 It mimics a conversational experience like interacting with a human, making it intuitive and user-friendly.
 Users can freely express their queries and commands in everyday language, eliminating the need to understand complex code or specific command language.